-- 3. Liability Coverage Comprehensive Personal Liability/Dwelling Liability - a.
-Be able to identify the two major coverages provided in homeowners and dwelling policies - b.
+- Liability Coverage Comprehensive Personal Liability/Dwelling Liability.
+Be able to - a.
+Be able to identify the two major coverages provided in homeowners and dwelling policies differentiate between property damage liability and bodily injury liability coverages provided in the homeowners and dwelling policies. - b.
 Be able to identify common liability loss exposures covered or excluded. - c.
-For a described loss, be able to identify who would be covered under Medical Payments to Others. - d.
-Be able to identify the vehicles commonly insured/ not insured by the basic policy. - e.
-Be able to identify properties included in: - i.
+For a described loss, be able to identify who would be covered underidentify who is not covered by Medical Payments to Others.

+- d.
+Be able to identify the vehicles most commonly insured and excluded not insured by the basic policyunder an HO policy form. - e.
+Be able to identify properties included in: differentiate between an "insured location" and a "residence premises". - i.
 Insured Locations; and, - ii.
 Residence Premises. - f.
 Be able to identify losses covered under the Homeowners watercraft Endorsement.

-- A. Insurance on a Residence - 4.
-Endorsements - a.
-Be able to identify the effect of attaching the Mobilehome Endorsement to a Homeowners Policy. - b.
+A. Insurance on a Residence

+- 4. Endorsements - Be able to identify the effect of attaching the Mobilehome one or more of the following Endorsement to a Homeowners Policy. - b.
 Be able to identify the major effects of the following: - i.
-Workers' Compensation Residence Employees (CA) endorsement (not optional statutory benefits provided under CA law); - ii.
-Other Structures Increased Limits endorsement; - Scheduled Personal Property endorsement (also see III.B2.2); i.e. be able to identify that the scheduled personal property endorsements covers breakage of glassware caused by an earthquake; - iv.
-Inflation Guard endorsement; - v.
+Workers' Compensation Residence Employees (CA) endorsement -(not optional statutory benefits provided under CA law); - ii.
+Other Structures Increased Limits endorsement; - iii.
+Scheduled Personal Property endorsement (also see III.B2.2); i.e. be able to identify that the scheduled personal property endorsements covers breakage of glassware caused by an earthquake; - iv.
+Inflation Guard endorsement: - v.
 Personal Property Replacement Cost endorsement; - vi.
 Personal Injury endorsement; - vii.
 Additional Residence Rented to Others; and, - viii.
-Home business coverage endorsements as compared to commercial policies. - III.
-Personal Lines Insurance - A. Homeowners' Insurance Valuation
+Home business coverage endorsements as compared to commercial policies.; and, - ix Manufactured (Mobile) Home Endorsement.

+AB.
+Homeowners' Insurance Valuation